njsaelim/Sibinacocha-lake-model-archive/README.md

 # Late 20th and 21st century lake energy balance responses to warming in the tropical high Andes.
-[Original submimssion - archived]
+[Original submission - archived]
 A repository for "Late 20th and 21st century lake energy balance responses to warming in the tropical high Andes" (in revision, Global and Planetary Change).

 Citation: